pagekey/semver/README.md

 1. Generate a GitHub Personal Access Token.
 Follow [this guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) if you're not sure how.

-2. Add the token to your repo or organization as the `GITHUB_TOKEN` secret.
+2. Add the token to your repo or organization as the `SEMVER_TOKEN` secret.
 See [this guide](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) for more info on how to do that.

 3. Add the following workflow in your repo at `.github/workflows/ci.yml`: